 In these weeks in which our country experiences an emergency condition never experienced before, I-RIM is organizing itself to make sure that robots and intelligent machines can be of real help to the sick, health workers, those who continue to produce in essential services, and to who live uncomfortable conditions in their homes.

-Fans that help SARS-Cov 2 patients are intelligent machines, as are some of the laboratories that perform tests on collected swabs.
+Ventilators that help SARS-Cov 2 patients are intelligent machines, as are some of the laboratories that perform tests on collected swabs.
 But the occasions when robots and intelligent machines could be useful are many more, and it is our duty to do everything possible to help them today, and are ready to avoid and limit similar future situations.

 The difficulties for an intervention of the necessary size – hundreds of hospitals, hundreds of thousands of people involved – in the extremely tight times of the emergency, are obviously enormous.
 The unavailability of material supplies and the logistical difficulty of being able to use machines and robots in places where they could be useful in a short time are among the main causes of this difficulty.